Daughters of Our Lady of Compassion: After Suzanne Aubert

-In 1941, St Anne's Home, for orphan girls, and for chronically ill residents was opened at Broken Hill (Australia).
+In 1941, St. Anne's Home, for orphan girls, and chronically ill residents was opened at Broken Hill (Australia).
 A modern nursery adjoining the Island Bay Home was built during the same year.
 From 1945 - 1949 the Sisters helped with the domestic work at Holy Cross Seminary until the arrival of the Sisters of Cluny.
 In December 1949 four sisters went to Castledare Boys' Home (Australia) to help the Christian Brothers care for the 6- to 10-year-old boys, and remained there until December 1951.

 On 28 March 1949, Cardinal Fumasoni Biondi, obtained the Decree of Final Approbation of the Congregation of the Daughters of Our Lady of Compassion and its Constitutions from Rome.

-St Vianney's Home in Timaru was opened in 1951 and during 1952 three more Homes of Compassion were established.
+St Vianney's Home in Timaru was opened in 1951 and 1952 three more Homes of Compassion were established.
 Loreto Home in Wagga Wagga (Australia), St Raphael's in Carterton which included a registered primary school), and Chanel Home of Compassion (Fiji).
 The work in Fiji expanded when the Sisters taught at the newly opened St. Agnes primary school.

 Bishop Warren of the Diocese of Wilcannia-Forbes (Australia) in 1965, invited the Sisters of Compassion to live and work among the Aboriginal people in Wilcannia.
 The Sisters provided a dispensary and education from kindergarten level to year 3.
 The Sisters were there until the end of 1988.

 The following decades have seen the Sisters work as Hospital and Prison Chaplains, Pastoral and Social workers in Flaxmere, Tonga, and Christchurch.

 Because of the renewed interest in Herbal Remedies, the Herbal Remedy (Rongoā) Analysis Project was initiated in 1993 to analyse the remaining medicines.
 The project also reconnected the Sisters of Compassion with hapū from Hawke's Bay and Peata's home area in the Bay of Islands, where Suzanne had earlier gained knowledge of rongoā, as well as from Ngāti Hau and Ngāti Ruaka on the Whanganui River.
 The project, led by Dr Max Kennedy of Industrial Research Ltd, was unable to decode the recipes.
 However, it successfully documented Suzanne Aubert's rongoā expertise and experience, defined and protected the 100-year-old intellectual property and led to a distinguished biotechnology award for Suzanne Aubert and for the Māori healers and herbalists who assisted her.